mchemin/Lumapps-Test/Readme.md

 ## Architecture

-The app respect the principles of clean architecture with 3 distincts layers :
+The app respect the principles of clean architecture with 3 distinct layers :

 - domain layer (in the domain package) contains model and use case that ;
 - data layer (in the data package) contains the code related to data fetching and data storage ;